Animal Crossing: Pocket Camp

 Ok, so this one is the ultimate risk in that it's liable to make your mum question why you don't call as often as you should.

-The basic premise is that you're one of those dreaded millennials who's driving back home alone during a particularly nasty storm while talking on the phone to the various members of your family.
+The basic premise is that you're driving back home alone during a particularly nasty storm while talking on the phone to the various members of your family.

 As the hour-long game unfolds, and you continue driving into a literal and metaphorical storm, it becomes clear that this might be your last chance to speak with your loved ones, find out who they really are, and air your grievances with – and love for – them.